How to Make Money and Get Paid by YouTube

 Every time you upload a video to YouTube, you have the potential to make money.
 Remember that Google owns YouTube, and Google is the king of online ads.

 YouTube will pay you every time someone clicks on one of the advertisements that appear before your video begins or clicks on one of the banner-type advertisements that pop on videos while they're playing.
+These types of ads are referred to as CPC, or cost-per-click meaning the advertiser gets charged and YouTube and you get paid when a visitor clicks on the ad.
+The other way you can get paid is if someone simply watches the ads on your videos.
+These are referred to as CPM, or cost-per-mille, meaning you get paid a certain amount for every 1,000 views of an ad.

 You get paid more from “rollout ads,” which are those that appear before a video, than “banner ads,” which pop up during the video.
 You also get a much smaller amount based on the number of views.
 If somebody watches an ad for at least five or 30 seconds you get paid more.